Deliberative democracy: Fishkin's model of deliberation

-Studies by James Fishkin and others have concluded that deliberative democracy tends to produce outcomes which are superior to those in other forms of democracy.
-Desirable outcomes in their research include less partisanship and more sympathy with opposing views; more respect for evidence-based reasoning rather than opinion; a greater commitment to the decisions taken by those involved; and a greater chance for widely shared consensus to emerge, thus promoting social cohesion between people from different backgrounds.
+Studies by Fishkin and others have concluded that deliberative democracy tends to produce outcomes which are superior to those in other forms of democracy.
+Outcomes in their research include less partisanship and more sympathy with opposing views; more respect for evidence-based reasoning rather than opinion; a greater commitment to the decisions taken by those involved; and a greater chance for widely shared consensus to emerge, thus promoting social cohesion between people from different backgrounds.
 Fishkin cites extensive empirical support for the increase in public spiritedness that is often caused by participation in deliberation, and says theoretical support can be traced back to foundational democratic thinkers such as John Stuart Mill and Alexis de Tocqueville.

+Fiskin along with constitutional scholar Bruce Ackerman have proposed instituting a national Deliberation Day holiday two weeks before Presidential elections where citizens would gather to debate pertinent issues.

 Cohen's outline

 Joshua Cohen, a student of John Rawls, argued that the five main features of deliberative democracy include: